 Snow turns to ice when the pressure of approximately 140 kg/cm.
 You can probably achieve great effect already around 110kg, but the capacity for pressures up to 160kg/cm should be, to have good functionality for ice blocks or similar in the snows, these can provide great friction, in the redistribution of snow mass, while compressing.

 Note: All features is not drawn in images.

 The loading position, Compression doors folded to the outside of the container.

 Compression doors locked and the compression phase starts.

-Compression performed, in this stage doors is reversed to the starting position along the sides, and continued loading occurs, until the container volume, or truck’s weight, determines that the CompIce can not be loaded more.
+Compression performed, in this stage doors is reversed to the starting position along the sides, and continued loading occurs, until the container volume, or truck’s weight, determines that the CompIce should not be loaded further.

-The platform rear part, can be opened, and through the door, the CompIce is unloaded at the appropriate dump.
-A mechanism for this part of the function, is not depicted on this sketch.
+The platform rear part, can be opened, and through the door, the CompIce is unloaded at the appropriate location.
+The mechanism for this part of the function, is not depicted on this sketch.
 One can imagine an additional hydraulic device inside the CompIce, pushing the ice lump outside, without any tipping taking place, if so, more trucks is suitable for operating the CompIce Flatbed.